pivotal/docs-platform-automation/docs/reference/inputs-outputs.md

 These required properties are adapted from the instructions outlined in [Launching an Ops Manager Director Instance on AWS][pivotalcf-aws]

-{% code_snippet 'pivotal/platform-automation', 'aws-configuration' %}
+{% code_snippet 'examples', 'aws-configuration' %}
 {% include '.ip-addresses.md' %}

 #### Azure
 These required properties are adapted from the instructions outlined in [Launching an Ops Manager Director Instance on Azure][pivotalcf-azure]

-{% code_snippet 'pivotal/platform-automation', 'azure-configuration' %}
+{% code_snippet 'examples', 'azure-configuration' %}
 {% include '.ip-addresses.md' %}

 #### GCP
 These required properties are adapted from the instructions outlined in [Launching an Ops Manager Director Instance on GCP][pivotalcf-gcp]

-{% code_snippet 'pivotal/platform-automation', 'gcp-configuration' %}
+{% code_snippet 'examples', 'gcp-configuration' %}
 {% include '.ip-addresses.md' %}

 Support for Shared VPC is done via